dseeni/TechArtDemos/README.md

 ### Maya API 2.0 Topological Querying and Sorting
-- The Maya Unbevel and Unchamfer tools required querying the mesh topology using Maya Api 2.0 and mapping vertex valence combinations of each edge along an edge ring to one of the following solvers:
+- The Maya Unbevel and Unchamfer tools required querying the mesh topology using Maya Api 2.0 and mapping vertex valence combinations of each edge of the user selection to one of the following solvers:

 #### Skew lines Solver
 - A 3D implementation of the Closest Point of Approach Algorithim (CPA) for Collison Detection: